 RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the Mitten’s lower peninsula and the greater Toledo area.
 We know everything there is to know about foam insulation, and while we don’t use do-it-yourself spray foam kits, we can tell you where you can use them and where to call in the professionals.

 In our continued efforts to educate homeowners, we have compiled the pros and cons of using DIY spray foam kits and hiring an insulation contractor.

-DIY Spray Foam Insulation Pros and Cons
+Do It Yourself Spray Foam Pros and Cons

 Here’s a look at the pros and cons of using a DIY spray foam kit in your home.